 Skip to content

-I contributed a short story to a book collection title First Light.
+I contributed a short story from my humorous memoir to a book collection titled First Light.
 That story is below.

 The Doomed Life of Billy Cavanaugh

 Billy Cavanaugh knew the Kodiak bear that faced him a mere six feet away was how he was going to die.
 It stood nine feet tall on its hind legs, its huge claws raised like a hairy percussionist ready to crush out his life between two, enormous meat cymbals.
 Retreating was impossible.
 His kid brother Dougie was clinging to him, plastered to his back, thrashing and muttering incoherently like an entranced voodoo dancer.
 No, this was the end.
 Might as well face up to it, this would be his last summer.
 He was never going to see his dog Foot-Foot again, and that bear was going to eat every morsel of him.
 There wouldn’t even be a pinky bone left to bury.
 Billy also knew he was never going to see thirteen, or that cute Darlene Bateman in eighth grade homeroom.

 “You fellas are going to miss feeding the sea lions at the next exhibit if you don’t hurry,” the zoo guide said.

 “Okay,” Billy said and piggy-backed Dougie out of the bear diorama.